2025 Southern Somalia offensive: March

-On March 1, heavy clashes ensued between Somali forces and al-Shabaab militants in Biyo Adde, a town in Middle Shabelle region, after al-Shabaab launched an assault against government checkpoints, with al-Shabaab publishing images of its fighters occupying the town.
+On 1 March, heavy clashes ensued between Somali forces and al-Shabaab militants in Biyo Adde, a town in Middle Shabelle region, after al-Shabaab launched an assault against government checkpoints, with al-Shabaab publishing images of its fighters occupying the town.
 Al-Shabaab militants also attacked a house occupied by SNA commanders and soldiers in Kahda district, Mogadishu.
 Al-Shabaab militants also ambushed federal troops on the road between Mogadishu and Balcad, killing three and seizing weapons and motorcycles.
 Al-Shabaab also encircled the town of Jowhar, the administrative capital of the Hirshabelle state and located approximately 91 kilometers north of Mogadishu, the capital of Somalia.

-On March 2, the Somali National Army completed an operation that killed around 40 al-Shabaab members.
+On 2 March, the Somali National Army completed an operation that killed around 40 al-Shabaab members.
 Al-Shabaab also fired mortars at SNA positions in Adan Yabaal town.

-On March 3, the United States assisted with airstrikes against al-Shabaab during this operation near the El Baraf area in the Middle Shabelle region during clashes in Biyaadde according to an AFRICOM report, with Hirshabelle Vice President Yusuf Ahmed Hagar Dabageed saying "the fight will continue and will not stop until al-Shabaab is defeated."
-On the same day, al-Shabaab militants did coordinated attacks against Somali troops killing 60 Somali soldiers north of Mogadishu across several towns, though al-Shabaab claims they killed 100.
+On 3 March, the United States assisted with airstrikes against al-Shabaab during this operation near the El Baraf area in the Middle Shabelle region during clashes in Biyaadde according to an AFRICOM report, with Hirshabelle Vice President Yusuf Ahmed Hagar Dabageed saying "the fight will continue and will not stop until al-Shabaab is defeated."
+On the same day, al-Shabaab militants killed 60 Somali soldiers in coordinated attacks across several towns north of Mogadishu, though al-Shabaab claims they killed 100.
 These offensives have pushed closer to Mogadishu with these being the deadliest offensive by al-Shabaab in several years.
 On the same day as well, Somali government forces, backed by local clan militias known as Macwiisley, repelled an attack by al-Shabaab militants in the Boos-Hareeri area of the Adan Yabal district.
 Al-Shabaab recaptured Boos-Hareeri later that day, killing 20 SNA soldiers and wounding 13 others.
 Al-Shabaab also captured the town of El Ali Ahmed killing 18 SNA soldiers and wounding 36.

-On March 4, al-Shabaab militants captured the village of War Ciise, located 25 km from the provincial capital Jowhar, without a fight after Somali government forces fled, publishing images of militants patrolling the village.
+On 4 March, al-Shabaab militants captured the village of War Ciise, located 25 km from the provincial capital Jowhar, without a fight after Somali government forces fled, publishing images of militants patrolling the village.